Commencement information for Fall 2020 is To Be Determined. Please check back later for more information.

 Applying to Graduate

-If you are completing your final degree requirements during the Fall semester and plan to have a degree awarded in December, you must submit your Application for Graduation by November 10 at 4:30pm to ensure inclusion in the Commencement Program for the December ceremony.
+If you are completing your final degree requirements during the Fall semester and plan to have a degree awarded in December, you must submit your Application for Graduation by TBD at 4:30pm to ensure inclusion in the Commencement Program for the December ceremony.

 - Students with multiple majors need to submit only one graduation application and should apply under first declared/major/primary major.